pingcap/talent-plan/rust/projects/project-2/project.md

 As with the previous project, you'll want to create placeholder data structures and methods so that the tests compile.
 Now that you have defined an error type this should be straightforward.
-Add panics anywhere necessary to get the test to compile (`cargo test --no-run`).
+Add panics anywhere necessary to get the test suite to compile (`cargo test --no-run`).

 <!--